jrmeyerhofer/LITA2017/Lesson_8/README.md

 ```
 7. Instead of putting our content at the end point, we can add it to the Web App.
 8. Save your files. *[Remember you may have to authorize your script.](../authorize.md)*
-9. Now click on the Publish -> Deploy as web app menu.
+9. Now click on the Publish -> Deploy as web app menu.<br />
 ![Image of publish screen](publish.png)
 10. See Google's help for [details about each setting](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app), but most remain at their defaults.
 Typically, you should create a new version each time you publish to ensure your Web App gets updated.
-11. Now we can open the apps URL.
+11. Now we can open the apps URL.<br />
 ![Image of web app](web_app.png)
 12. Copy the URL and paste it into a new browser window<br />
 ![Image of web app new book](web_app_new_book.png)<br />